clay-curry/clay-curry/README.md

 ## me

-im an average computer programmer from the average place of [Oklahoma City](https://www.visitokc.com) with an unusual connection to tooling, history of technology, applied statistics, and human computer interaction. usually some combination of these will decide how I use my time and energy.
+im a software engineer from [Oklahoma City](https://www.visitokc.com) with an unusual connection to tooling, history of technology, applied statistics, and human computer interaction. usually some combination of these will decide how I use my time and energy.

 <!--

 - Interests: